Incognito (comics)

 Incognito is a six-issue comic book limited series written by Ed Brubaker with art by Sean Phillips.
 It was originally published by the Icon Comics imprint of Marvel Comics.

-A second five issue miniseries, Incognito: Bad Influences, was released in late 2010.
+A second five-issue miniseries, Incognito: Bad Influences, was released in late 2010.

+The first series ran for six issues starting in December 2008, with a seven-month hiatus while the creators worked on another volume.
+It returned in November 2010 for five more issues.
+Each issue featured an article written by Jess Nevins on various pulp characters.
+The comic is set in a world where pulp science heroes and villains have existed since the early 19th century.
+The protagonist, Zack Overkill, is a former science villain in the Witness Protection Program who regains his super abilities through illegal drugs.
+He becomes a vigilante and faces threats from his past.
+In the second series, Zack becomes an agent for the SOS agency and goes undercover to bring back an infiltrated agent.
+The comic was collected into editions, and in 2017, a republished version was released by Image Comics.

 Publication history

 The first series was published in December 2008 and ran for six issues.
 The title took a seven-month hiatus while the creators worked on the third volume of Criminal.
 It returned in November 2010 and ran for another five issues.

 Each issue featured an article written by Jess Nevins on the pulp characters The Shadow (#1), Doc Savage (#2), The Spider (#3), Operator No. 5 (#4), Fu Manchu (#5), and Zeppelin Pulps (#6).
 The articles in the second miniseries focused on The Phantom Detective (#1), G-8 (#2), Captain Future (#3), Nick Carter (#4), and Pulp Supervillains (#5).